 Dynamic transport is the perfect way for me to link this A-Z of Pro Tools post with last week’s Pro Tools Fundamentals post on playback modes.
-Dynamic transport is the fifth playback mode, the others being normal, loop, prime for playback and half speed playback.
+Dynamic transport is the fifth playback mode, the others being normal, loop, prime for playback and half speed playback, though arguably Shuttle could be an additional playback mode too.
 Much misunderstood (especially by me, for a long time), dynamic transport is very useful once you understand what it is and what it does which can’t be achieved using the other pro tools playback modes.
 To enable dynamic tramsport hit CMD+Ctrl+P (Cntrl+Start+P on the PC), select it from the options menu or right-click on the play button.

 Three things happen automatically when dynamic transport is instantiated:

 The primary timeline ruler doubles in depth revealing the playback start marker

 What Is It For?

 The first use I became aware of for dynamic transport was logic style dragging of a looping timeline selection. if you are looping bars 1-4 and you want to loop bars 5-8 you can simply grab the grey timeline selection between the blue timeline selection arrows.
 This is a method of working familiar to users of many other DAWs.
 For me it is particularly reminiscent of Logic but similar features are available in Cubase etc. However this is secondary to the real point of dynamic transport.
 Dynamic transport allows you to start playback from anywhere on the timeline, breaking the link between the timeline selection and playback.
 Really useful for auditioning loop points - rather than having to start playback from the beginning of the timeline selection, the playback start marker allows you to start playback from just before the end of the timeline selection saving you having to sit through the entire loop just to check the loop point.